 Our lecturer, Margrethe Floryan, is curator of Copenhagen’s Thorvaldsen Museum, the creation of the Neoclassical sculptor Bertel Thorvaldsen (1770-1844), and has written books on gardens and garden history.

 Copenhagen.
 Fly at c.
 10.00am from London Heathrow to Copenhagen (British Airways).
 Walk to Rosenborg Palace, royal residence from the early 17th to the late 18th century in the heart of Copenhagen.
 It is set in the King’s Garden and contains original furnishings as well as the Crown Jewels and the royal regalia.
 The garden features lime alleys, historic pavilions and a sunken rose garden.
 First of three nights in Copenhagen.

 Copenhagen.
 Walk via Frederiksstaden, a waterfront district built by Frederick V in 1748 to commemorate the tercentenary of his family’s ascent to the throne.
 Home to many Danish monarchs since the 1760s, Amalienborg is an exceptional complex of four matching Rococo palaces around a public square, the finest of its kind outside France.
 Christiansborg Palace, on the site of Copenhagen Castle, is seat of the Danish Parliament and is used today for Queen Margrethe’s public audiences and other state events.
 Overnight Copenhagen.

 Copenhagen outskirts.
 Situated on the waterfront, the gardens at Hellerup are renowned for their roses and reflect the adoption of British planting schemes of the early 20th century.
 Bernstorff Palace is an exquisite mid-18th-century French-inspired manor house, later acquired by the Royal family.
-Accompanied by the head gardener, we explore the extensive landscaped grounds, with orchards, vines and a historic rose garden, before lunching in the palace.
+Accompanied by the head gardener, we explore the extensive landscaped grounds, with orchards, vines and a historic rose garden, before lunch.
 Visit the Hermitage in Jægersborg Deer Park, recently restored to its 17th-century glory, and still used by the Danish court.
-Overnight Copenhagen..
+Overnight Copenhagen.